kuanfajardo/dart-optionset/README.md

   -   [Configuration](#Configuration)

 ## Installation
-See [TODO] on how to install dart packages.
+See [https://pub.dev/packages/option-set#-installing-tab-] on how to install dart packages.

 ## Creating an `OptionSet`